Michael A. Rogers: Media and technology career

-He began working with interactive media in 1986, when he developed the storyline for the first Lucasfilm computer game.
-In 1993 he produced the world's first CD-ROM newsmagazine for Newsweek, going on to develop areas on Prodigy, America Online and then a series of Internet sites.
-In 1999 he received a patent for the bimodal spine, a multimedia storytelling technique, and is listed in Who’s Who in Science and Engineering.
+Rogers began working with interactive media in 1986, when he developed the storyline for Ballblazer, the first Lucasfilm computer game.
+In 1993 he produced the world's first CD-ROM news magazine for Newsweek and in 1995 he created an interactive CD-ROM/book combination The Parent's Guide to Children's Software.
+He went on to develop areas on Prodigy, America Online, and then a series of Internet news sites.
+In 1999 he received a patent for the bimodal spine, a multimedia storytelling technique, and was subsequently listed in Who’s Who in Science and Engineering.
 In 2007 he was named to the Magazine Industry Digital Hall of Fame, and in 2009 he received the World Technology Network Award for Achievement in Media and Journalism.